IngRamiIsmaeil/videos/README.md

 ### User Story
-This Project is Dummy Project created for Jobs Application Purpose.
-To Show HRs once of my Simple Projecte as WebDeveloper With React and Semantic- UI
+This is test project created for jobs Application purpose.
 ### Prerequest
+You need to register account at (https://console.developers.google.com/) and activate one or more services.
+Required is YouTube v3 service.
-You need to register account in (https://console.developers.google.com/) and activate the api service for YouTube Once you get the Api Key for YouTube V3 please Copy Paste it in The required Dialig Feld
+Once you get the api key for YouTube V3 please copy&paste it in The requested Dialog.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).